Taioaliʻiseu Fiti Aimaʻasu

-Taioaliiseu Taimalelagi Saunia Afoa Fiti Aimaasu is a Samoan politician and Member of the Legislative Assembly of Samoa.
-He is a member of the Human Rights Protection Party.
+Taioaliʻiseu Taimalelagi Saunia Afoa Fiti Aimaʻasu is a Samoan politician who served as a member of the Legislative Assembly of Samoa from 2025 to 2026.
+He is a member of the Faʻatuatua i le Atua Samoa ua Tasi (FAST) party.

-Taioali’i worked as a public servant in the Ministry of Justice and Ministry of Education for 13 years.
+Aimaʻasu worked as a public servant in the Ministry of Justice and Ministry of Education for 13 years.
 In 2016 he resigned to establish a tourism business, Tai's Native Experience.
 In 2023 his business won the award for Best Cultural Tour Operator in Oceania at the UK Travel Awards.
 He has also worked as a FIA referee.